Waldwissen

-Waldwissen is an international, multilingual information and communication Website for a wide range of forestry topics.
+Waldwissen is an international, multilingual information and communication website for a wide range of forestry topics.

 Organization

 The Website www.waldwissen.net is published by the Forest Research Institute of Baden-Württemberg, Freiburg, Germany (FVA), the Bavarian Forest Institute, Freising, Germany (LWF), the Federal Research and Training Centre for Forests, Natural Hazards and Landscape, Vienna, Austria (BFW) and the Swiss Federal Institute for Forest, Snow and Landscape Research, Birmensdorf, Switzerland (WSL).

 The network comprises forest research institutes, forest administrations, forest owner associations and other non-governmental organisations offering access to expert knowledge.
 The interactive platform has established itself in Central Europe as the leading online-information source for a wide range of forestry and forest-related topics.
-By May 2017 more than 3300 articles were available.
+In July 2023, over 2700 German-language and approx. 950 foreign-language articles were available..

 In addition to the four publishing research institutes from Germany, Austria and Switzerland, a number of other partner institutions have contributed to www.waldwissen.net.
 All partners involved use their own resources for financing their editorial staff.
-As of August 2023 each of the nine editorial offices compiles and edits expert information and then presents it on the web-portal.
-They cooperate with organisations such as the Swiss National Accident Insurance Fund, the Federal Office for the Environment, the Swiss Ornithological Station Sempach, the University of Natural Resources and Life Sciences in Vienna, and the Rottenburg University of Applied Forest Sciences.
+As of August 2023 each of the ten editorial offices compiles and edits expert information and then presents it on the web-portal.
+They cooperate with organisations such as the Swiss National Accident Insurance Fund, the Federal Office for the Environment, the Swiss Ornithological Station Sempach, the University of Natural Resources and Life Sciences in Vienna, the Bavarian Forest Genetics Office (AWG) and the Rottenburg University of Applied Forest Sciences.